JetBrains/amper/docs/Tutorial.md

-This tutorial gives a short introduction to Amper and how to use it a new project.
+This tutorial gives a short introduction to Amper and how to create a new project.

 If you are looking for more detailed info, check [the documentation](Documentation.md).